TusharUpadhyay1441/jenkins-freestyle-pipeline/README.md

 # Jenkins Freestyle Delivery Pipeline

-This project demonstrates how to build a delivery pipeline using **Jenkins Freestyle Jobs** with upstream and downstream triggers.
+This project i have demonstrated how to build a delivery pipeline using **Jenkins Freestyle Jobs** with upstream and downstream triggers.

 ---

 ## 🚀 Pipeline Overview
-The pipeline consists of 4 stages, implemented as separate Freestyle jobs:
+The pipeline consists of 4 stages, which are implemented as separate Freestyle jobs:

 1. **Compile** – Compiles the source code.
 2. **Code Review** – Runs static analysis or linting checks using **PDM Warning**.